 Hazardous Materials

-The majority of ground disturbing activities will take place within existing right-of-way and there are no anticipated impacts to hazardous material sites.
-Any contaminated soil encountered during construction is anticipated to be de minimis.
+Ground disturbing activities will take place within existing right-of-way and there are no anticipated impacts to hazardous material sites.
+Any contaminated soil encountered during construction is anticipated to be minimal.

 Section 4(f)/Section 6(f)